Gui-Yom/filet/README.md

 ```

 ## TODO
+ - Move serialization to a separate system to allow easier extension
- - Integration with kotlinx.serialization though a module
+ - Integrate with kotlinx.serialization through a module
+ - Unified address system